awaLiny2333/LinysBrowser_NEXT/README_EN.md

 10. This project requires HarmonyOS NEXT API12 to run.

 ## What are the commit labels for?

 All the commit information so far since the birth of this project have been so chaotic that Liny decides to have some self-constraints...

 1. fix: Fix updates, used to mark a bug fix;
 2. feat: Feature updates, usually used to mark a new feature introduced in this commit；
 3. improve: Improvement updates, usually used to mark changes on existing stuffs, like changes on logics, interfaces or wordings;
 4. code: Code updates, used to mark code optimizations, like code clean ups and logic clean ups;
 5. version: Version code changes, used to mark changes in version codes;
-6. api: API level changes, used to mark changes in required API level.
+6. api: API level changes, used to mark changes in required API level;
+7. other: Other uncategorized commits.